 Each stop on this unforgettable African safari brought its own character—new ecosystems, animals, campsites and adventures.

 Making Unforgettable Memories is Easy on an African Safari

 Each overnight site has its own vibe, from magnificent gardens at the Hemingway Nairobi to the unparalleled views of Larsens Camp in Samburu.
 The African safari party got up close and personal with dozens of different species.

 Holmes laughs as she remembers resting outside while watching the animals drink at a nearby river, only to wake as her husband shooed away the baboon that had wandered over to her chair for a visit.

-Hearing about a nearby pride of lions, including some cubs—a slightly more difficult item to cross off the safari bingo card—Holmes’ truck raced to the scene only to find fifteen trucks already there.
-Luckily, the mother lion didn’t seem disturbed by the attention, the appearance of safari trucks being an everyday occurrence in her life.
+Hearing about a nearby pride of lions, including some cubs—a slightly more difficult item to cross off the African safari bingo card—Holmes’ truck raced to the scene only to find fifteen trucks already there.
+Luckily, this part of her adventure travel in Africa wasn’t ruined as the mother lion didn’t seem disturbed by the attention.
+The appearance of safari trucks is an everyday occurrence in her life.